awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

    aws ec2 describe-instance-status --instance-ids instance-id --query "InstanceStatuses[*].InstanceStatus.[Status]" --output text
    ```

-If the instance has been launched and passed all checks, `ok` will appear in the output:
+If the instance has been launched and passed all checks, `ok` appears in the output:

 To verify the AWS CodeDeploy agent is running on the instance, see [Verify the AWS CodeDeploy Agent Is Running](codedeploy-agent-operations-verify.md), and then return to this page\.
-After you do this, the Amazon EC2 instance will be ready for use in AWS CodeDeploy deployments\.
+After you do this, the Amazon EC2 instance is ready for use in AWS CodeDeploy deployments\.